ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   Scala: `scala.concurrent.Future`
 *   C#: `Task`, `TaskCompletionSource`

 A _future/promise_ represents an object that changes its state during the time.
-A _future/promise_ can be in two states: uncompleted and completed, and completion can be performed either with a result to indicate success, or with an exception to indicate failure.
+A _future/promise_ can be in two states: uncompleted and completed, and completion can be performed either with a result to indicate success or with an exception to indicate failure.

 >In a broader sense, the terms _future_ and _promise_ are used interchangeably, as a placeholder for a parallel-running task that has not yet been completed but is expected in the future.

 >In a narrower sense, a _future_ is a read-only placeholder view of a result (that is yet unavailable), while a _promise_ is a writable, single-assignment object that sets the value of the _future_.

 The following workflow example can help you to understand the idea of future/promise.
 A consumer sends a long-running task to a producer to execute asynchronously.
 The producer creates a promise when it starts that task and sends a future to a consumer.
 The consumer receives the future that is not completed and waits for its completion.
 During waiting, the consumer is not blocked and can execute other tasks.
 When the producer completes the task, it fulfills the promise and thereby provides the future its value.
 Essentially the promise represents the producing end of the future/promise relationship, while the future represents the consuming end.

 ![Future and Promise](/images/future_and_promise.png)

 The most important part of futures/promises is the possibility to define a pipeline of operations to be invoked upon completion of the task represented by the future/promise.
 In comparison with _asynchronous callbacks_, this allows writing more fluent code that supports the composition of nested success and failure handlers without ‘callback hell`.

 In Java, the `Future` interface represents a _future_: it has methods to check if the task is complete, to wait for its completion, and to retrieve the result of the task when it is complete.
 The `CompletableFuture` class represents a _promise_ since their value can be explicitly set by the `complete` and `completeExceptionally` methods.
 However, `CompletableFuture` also implements the `Future` interface allowing it to be used as a _future_ as well.

 ![class diagram](/images/class_diagram.png)